Start9Labs/documentation/site/source/learn/media/podcasts.rst

     :image: https://assets.libsyn.com/secure/content/63745304
     :anchor: Tales From The Crypt

-    Marty sits down with Matt Hill to discuss: Founding Start9 Labs - The Embassy - Routing around Apple's App Store - Why personal hardware is an imperative moving forward - Self-sovereign surveillance - Making all of this easy
+    Marty sits down with Matt Hill to discuss: Founding Start9 Labs, StartOS, and Routing around Apple's App Store - Why personal hardware is an imperative moving forward - Self-sovereign surveillance - Making all of this easy

 .. topic-box::
     :title: September 29, 2020 - Sovereignty in a Box